Scientific Name

 The Elephant Tree is quite a strong plant, and because it is grown in rather harsh conditions, it is a relatively adaptable species.
 This plant is drought tolerant and does well in full sun in most places.
 However, it cannot tolerate freezing conditions.

-In cold winters, plants will be more or less deciduous but will remain evergreen in warmer locations.
+In cold winters, plants will be more or less deciduous but remain evergreen in warmer locations.
 Avoid watering during periods of dormancy.

 Like most caudiciforms, this plant enjoys fast-draining potting soil.
 Avoid peat if possible, and amend the soil with drainage material such as pumice, expanded shale, perlite, or a similar product.